derek-knox/Coding-For-Designers/Coding and Concept/Frame Rate and the Event Loop.md

 *^ 1 second = 1000 milliseconds so 1000ms/60fps = 16.6ms per frame ^*

 This might sound scary if you don't work with milliseconds, but you'll get used to them quickly, especially when defining animation transition times.
 Remember however that computers are fast so you usually don't have to worry about this 16.6ms window.
 I present it here simply for you to keep this in the back of your mind.
 In the future, if your application's animation and motion seems to have hiccups or it looks janky, then you likely have one or two problems.
 Typically this means your code or a 3rd-party's code is:
-1. doing too much each frame
+1. doing too much work each frame
 2. doing work inefficiently

 We'll revisit these two problems later, but just be aware of them.